Diversity and Inclusion in Hiring Processes

 - Promoting university resources to assist with retention and to serve as transformative role models for those who may not yet understand or have been undersold on their real potential in an academic environment

-When asked to provide a diversity statement, the committee is looking for your perspective on the specific prompt used in the job advertisement.
-For example; you may write about your experience working with campus or local community members on furthering a goal of equity and inclusion.
-Through your own diversity statements, you will address your knowledge or contributions to equity, diversity, and inclusion in your past or present work.
-This statement is used to determine potential contributions to BGSU’s mission and strategic plan.
-We are not looking for applicants to express any specific ideologies, we are trying to understand how or if at all equity, diversity, and/or inclusion within the professional setting have shaped your perspective on the issue.
+During the on-campus interview process, the committee is looking for your perspective on the specific prompt given.
+For example; you may speak about your experience working with campus or local community members on furthering a goal of equity and inclusion.
+Through your own answer, you will address your knowledge or contributions to equity, diversity, and inclusion in your past or present work.
+This answer is used to determine potential contributions to BGSU’s mission and strategic plan.
+We are not looking for applicants to express any specific ideologies, we are trying to understand how or if at all equity, diversity, and/or inclusion within the professional setting have shaped your perspective on the issue and how applicants will contribute to BGSU’s desire to prepare all students to contribute as active and engaged members of a diverse and multicultural world and workforce.
 We encourage applicants to not feel limited by the prompt.
 If you have creative ideas for future activities that will contribute to BGSU, please feel free to share those as well, and specifically how and when you would like to implement them in our university community.
 BGSU’s commitment to diversity and belonging is not aimed at producing ideological conformity.
 We remain committed to sustaining an academic environment built on the free exchange of ideas and viewpoints.
 As Bowling Green State University’s Freedom of Expression policy, most recently updated on July 8, 2021 notes, BGSU strictly prohibits infringement of First Amendment rights.
-This policy and on the University’s Freedom of Expression website, provides information and resources for all campus constituents regarding academic freedom and expressive activity.
+Further affirmation of our ardent commitment to these rights is demonstrated by BGSU’s implementation of the Ohio Public Policy on Principles of Free Speech on January 9, 2023 and on the University’s Freedom of Expression website.
+These policies provide information and resources for all campus constituents regarding academic freedom and expressive activity.

 For the BGSU Community and its Applicants